FelipeRamosDev/4hands-api/README.md

 ### Requirements
 - **Node Version:** `16.20.2`
 - **Database:** MongoDB Community ([Install MongoDB](https://www.mongodb.com/docs/manual/administration/install-community/))
+- **Redis:** The Redis is used to store sessions and other needs you have on your project.
+Please follow the link to install the Redis, it's required to create a Server API. ([Install Redis](https://redis.io/docs/install/install-redis/))

 ### Installation Steps
 With the database running, follow the next steps: